watanaprasit/hedgeWiseBack/README.md

 # Hedgewise App

+Hedgewise App - Backend

 Hedgewise is a Django-based application designed to help treasurers manage FX risks effectively.
 It analyzes market data, assesses a company's risk exposure, and provides optimal hedging strategies.

-## Features

-- Dashboard displaying:
-  - Company risk profile
-  - Key market news
-  - Current hedging exposures
-- Separate risk analysis pages for:
-  - Currency (FX) risk
-  - Commodity risk
-  -
-- AI-powered recommendations for the best hedging strategies.
+The backend handles the processing of market data, risk analysis, and AI-powered recommendations for hedging strategies.

-- Market data integration using free APIs.
+Market data integration using free APIs to provide real-time data on currency fluctuations, commodity prices, and geopolitical news.

+Real-time risk assessment for treasurers to assess current exposure and choose the best hedging instrument.

 ## Tech_Stack

+Django
+Django REST Framework (DRF)
+FastAPI
+PostgreSQL
+pandas
+scikit-learn